havenweb/haven/README.md

 ## Other Linux Systems

-Given the differences between Linux platforms I can't give fool-proof deployment instructions for every platform but take a look at the two bash scripts in `deploymentscripts/lib/bash/`.
-They are the steps used for installing dependencies and the Haven application in the automated AWS deployment.
-There may be differences depending on your distribution.
+Given the differences between Linux platforms I can't give fool-proof deployment instructions for every platform but take a look at the Raspberry PI deployment script.
+It is not universal, but it should be pretty close for most debian-based systems.